-Throughout the hiring process, it’s not as easy to find out if your candidates have soft skills than it is to tell if they have the required hard skills.
+Throughout the hiring process, it’s often easier to tell if a candidate has the required hard skills for a position than the soft skills that would make them a great fit for that role.
 Hard skills are acquired abilities that a candidate knows how to do based on experience – things like how to use Excel, how to code in a particular programming language, or how to do mathematical analysis or statistics.
 It’s pretty easy to tell if a candidate has these competencies, either through their resume, interview, or through a skills assessment.

 But soft skills aren’t so obvious, and it takes a bit more digging to determine whether or not a candidate possesses them.
 Examples include communication skills, problem-solving ability, interpersonal skills, and leadership qualities.
 A lot of these qualities become pretty obvious after someone has been on the job for a couple of months, but ideally you’d prefer to know ahead of time if your candidates possess these qualities.